thetriggestcove/dsc-installing-r/README.md

 install.packages("tidyverse")
 ```

-But RStudio is smart and realises that we don't have it and we wanted to show you that!
+But RStudio is smart and realizes that we don't have it and we wanted to show you that!

 Once all that software is installed, you should be able to run your script.